MovalysMDK/mdk-cli-templates/README.md

 # mdk-cli-templates
-**Movalys MDK: Movalys MDK-Cli**

 ## What?

-The mdk-cli-templates is part of the Movalys MDK-Cli and provides high layer features for project creation.
+The mdk-cli-templates contains the project templates used by MDK CLI.

 ## Documentation